BioinformaticsSpring2015/BioinformaticsMaterials/labExercises/BioinfWk13Lab.md

 **Load data**

-We learned last week that it takes a long time (generally overnight) for the megablast results to process, so we're going to start with the concatenated megablast results that have been joined with the sequence length field.
+We learned last week that it takes a long time (generally overnight) for the megablast results to process, so we're going to start with the concatenated megablast results that have been filtered for alignment matches of at least 50%.

 Create a new history in Galaxy and name it something like "windshield hypothesis testing."